milvus-io/milvus-docs/site/en/adminGuide/deploy_s3.md

 ---
 id: deploy_s3.md
-title: Set up Storage
+title: Configure Object Storage with Docker/Helm
 related_key: S3, storage
 summary: Learn how to set up S3 storage for Milvus.
 ---

-# Set Up Storage
+# Configure Object Storage with Docker/Helm

-Milvus supports using [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/) as persistent storage for log and index files.
+Milvus uses MinIO for object storage by default, but it also supports using [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/) as persistent object storage for log and index files.
 This topic describes how to set up S3 for Milvus.
+You can skip this topic if you are satisfied with MinIO.

 You can set up S3 with [Docker Compose](https://docs.docker.com/get-started/overview/) or on K8s.